AndyC2513/budget-tracker/README.md

 - You can add a subscription to subscriptions by clicking on Add Subscriptions and then following the instructions given in the program.
-- You can view the list of subscriptions by clicking on the View Subscriptions button
+- You can view the list of subscriptions by clicking on the View Subscriptions button.
-- You can mark a subscription as *paid* by clicking on the Pay button and selecting the subscription you want to pay for and
+- You can mark a subscription as *paid* by clicking on the Pay button and following the instructions given by program.
-- You can remove a subscription from my subscriptions by Remove button and choosing the subscription you want to remove
+- You can remove a subscription from my subscriptions by Remove button and choosing the subscription you want to remove.
-- You can see how much fund is available for each Subscription list by clicking on the View Subscriptions button after you've added at least one subscription
+- You can see how much fund is available for each Subscription list by clicking on the View Subscriptions button after you've added at least one subscription.
-- You can add funds to subscriptions by clicking on the Add Funds button and following the instructions given
+- You can add funds to subscriptions by clicking on the Add Funds button and following the instructions given.
-- You can locate my visual component by starting the program and entering main menu
+- You can locate my visual component by starting the program and entering main menu.
-- You can save the state of my application by clicking on save button
+- You can save the state of my application by clicking on save button.
-- You can reload the state of my application by clicking on load save button
+- You can reload the state of my application by clicking on load save button.

+## Phase 4 Part 2

+Tue Nov 28 20:21:41 PST 2023\
+Entertainment Subscription Added.

+Tue Nov 28 20:21:41 PST 2023\
+Entertainment Subscription Added.

+Tue Nov 28 20:21:41 PST 2023\
+Living Expense Subscription Added.

+Tue Nov 28 20:21:41 PST 2023\
+Academic Expense Subscription Added.

+Tue Nov 28 20:21:46 PST 2023\
+Entertainment Funds added.

+Tue Nov 28 20:21:52 PST 2023\
+Entertainment Subscription Paid.

+Tue Nov 28 20:21:59 PST 2023\
+Entertainment Subscription Removed.